react-auth-kit/react-auth-kit/CONTRIBUTING.md

 - **ci**: a commit of the type ci are changes to our CI configuration files and scripts.

-- **style**: a commit of the type style are changes that do not affect the meaning of the code (white-space, formatting, missing semi-colon, etc).
+- **style**: a commit of the type style is changes that do not affect the meaning of the code (white-space, formatting, missing semicolon, etc.).

 - **docs**: a commit of the type docs are documentation changes only.